zlypher/msbuild-basics/README.md

 Verstrichene Zeit 00:00:00.06
 ```

-### Properties / Variables
+### Properties

 Next up, we want to store some values and reuse them throughout our project file.
 This can be achieved with properties.
+Properties always have to be defined inside `PropertyGroup` elements.

 ```xml
 <!-- demo.csproj -->